fallinbryan/ACGRayMarchCuda/README.md

 ## Features

+### Shooting Multiple Rays per Pixel via a Stratified Jittering Approach
+Implements a stratified jittering approach for shooting multiple rays per pixel, enhancing image quality and realism by reducing aliasing and providing more accurate lighting and shadow effects.

 ### Parallel Processing on GPU using CUDA
 Utilizes NVIDIA CUDA technology for parallel processing on GPUs, enhancing the speed of ray marching calculations.